LasanthaSudeera/codeChallengeAdventus/README.md

 - Animate.css
 - SweetAlert

-I have used Services, Actions, Events and Listeners for the core of the solution.
-To keep the code manageable Events listeners will be responsible for the API communication.
+I have used Services, Actions, Events and Listeners for the core of the solution to make the solution more responsive and minimize delays due to API callings.
+Used Animate.css to make the UI more interactive.
+SweetAlert to display alerts and feedbacks to the user.
+VueJs as its very easy to prototype working UIs.
+Used bootstrap for common stylings.